IMO 2020: Are We Ready?

 Where the relevant ship is retrofitted with scrubbers to comply with the Regulation, Owners and Charterers will need to review their charterparty terms in order to ensure that the terms adequately allocate the responsibilities and costs of installation (including dry docking and off-hire clauses) of the scrubbers, maintenance and repair of the scrubber system, contingency plans to meet the regulation in the event of a breakdown of the scrubber.

 Also, Owners should ensure that the vessel’s crew are properly trained to deal with operation and maintenance of scrubber system.
-Failure to provide such training could expose Owners to unseaworthiness claims down the line.
+Failure to provide such training could expose Owners to unseaworthiness claim down the line.

 The non-compliant vessels will be subject to financial penalties by the Port States that have ratified the Regulation.
 The financial penalties will vary between the Port States.
+Such fines may not be covered under the parties’ insurance policies.

 Both Owners and Charterers will wish to have any fines paid promptly in order to ensure that their vessel is not subject to detention or arrest.
 The contract terms should be reviewed to ensure clear allocation of these risks.